-Dr Chudozie Okongwu is a managing director and head of NERA’s European finance, litigation, and dispute resolution group.
+Dr Chudozie Okongwu is a managing director and the head of NERA’s European finance, litigation and dispute resolution group.
 He has been retained in numerous matters in the areas of economics, finance, and valuation.

-Dr Okongwu has provided expert evidence in venues including the High Court of Justice Chancery Division; the High Court of Justice Business and Property Courts of England and Wales (Technology and Construction Court); Southwark Crown Court; the High Court of Ireland; the Grand Court of the Cayman Islands; and US federal, state, and bankruptcy courts.
-He has testified in international arbitrations in various forums, including the International Chamber of Commerce (ICC) International Court of Arbitration and the International Centre for Settlement of Investment Disputes (ICSID), as well as in arbitration proceedings brought under the United Nations Commission on International Trade Law (UNCITRAL) and ad hoc arbitrations, as well as in US domestic arbitration forums including the Financial Industry Regulatory Authority (FINRA) and its predecessor, the National Association of Securities Dealers (NASD); Federal Arbitration; the New York Stock Exchange; the Department of Arbitration; and the American Arbitration Association (AAA).
+Dr Okongwu has provided expert evidence in venues including the High Court of Justice Chancery Division (UK); the High Court of Justice Business and Property Courts of England and Wales (Technology and Construction Court); Southwark Crown Court (UK); the High Court of Ireland; the Grand Court of the Cayman Islands; and US federal, state, and bankruptcy courts.
+He has also testified in international arbitrations in various forums, including the International Chamber of Commerce (ICC) International Court of Arbitration and the International Centre for Settlement of Investment Disputes (ICSID), as well as in arbitration proceedings brought under the United Nations Commission on International Trade Law (UNCITRAL) and ad hoc arbitrations.
+He has given evidence in US domestic arbitration forums including the Financial Industry Regulatory Authority (FINRA) and its predecessor, the National Association of Securities Dealers (NASD); Federal Arbitration; the New York Stock Exchange; the Department of Arbitration; and the American Arbitration Association (AAA).
 Dr Okongwu is listed in WWL: Arbitration Expert Witnesses and WWL: Consulting Experts.

-Prior to NERA, he was a member of Banque Paribas’s fixed income emerging markets team in London and New York.
+Prior to joining NERA, Dr Okongwu was a member of Banque Paribas’s fixed income emerging markets team in London and New York.
 Dr Okongwu holds a PhD and an MA in economics from the University of California, Berkeley.
 His doctoral dissertation focused on the determinants and consequences of volatile portfolio capital flows to emerging market countries.